ardeora-cmu/Project5/README.md

 "Hadoop: The Definitive Guide, Second Edition, by Tom White.
 Copyright 2011 Tom White, 978-1-449-38973-4."

-We will be running Linux, Centos 6.3, on a Hadoop cluster of several physical machines on a single rack at Heinz College.
+We will be running Linux, Centos 7.7, on a Hadoop cluster of several virtual machines at Heinz College.

 To reach the hadoop cluster, you will need to ssh into jumbo2.heinz.cmu.local.